- Zygomatic implants are an alternative to traditional implants for people with severe bone loss in the jaw.

 The recovery process is quick.
 You should expect some tenderness and swelling, but those symptoms should only last for 24-48 hours after the procedure.
 You can place an ice pack on your face and jaw periodically for the first couple of days to help with the swelling.

-You should only experience mild discomfort and your surgeon may recommend over-the-counter pain medications as needed.
+You should only experience mild discomfort, and your surgeon may recommend over-the-counter pain medications as needed.
 On the third day of recovery, you may notice more swelling and bruising as the area begins to heal.
 This is a good sign and should only last for a couple of days.

 Make sure you stay hydrated and get plenty of healthy nutrition during the healing process.